pedroabelleira/jlisp/README.md

 ## What next
 ### Big things
+#### Fix the special form implementation
+I implemented the special forms in a complete wrong way, as a sort of functions.
+Special forms should have special treatment.
+This should be reimplemented.

 #### Object System
+(This doesn't make much sense, now that I know some Lisp)

 Once defmacro works, I'd like to implement a simple object system on top of the language.
 Nothing as fancy as the object system in Common Lisp, but something simpler.
 The goal is to explore how much I can implement in pure Lisp code, without support from the interpreter